 - – Steroid injections

-In the event that a patient continues to experience pain and decreased shoulder function after trying these first-line treatments, an orthopedic surgeon may suggest surgical rotator cuff repair.
+Some patients may continue to experience pain and decreased shoulder function after trying these first-line treatments.
+In these cases, an orthopedic surgeon may suggest surgical rotator cuff repair.
 The most appropriate type of surgery – arthroscopic, open or mini-open – will depend on the individual’s specific injury as well as factors such as age and activity level.

 Discuss Chronic Rotator Cuff Tear Treatments with Dr. Soffer